What Are the Stages of Labor?

 - Continue practicing breathing and relaxation techniques.

-It may help to practice breathing and relaxation techniques such as massage or listening to soothing music.
-Focus on taking one contraction at a time.
-Remember that each contraction brings you closer to holding your baby.
+- Focus on taking one contraction at a time.
+Remember that each one brings you closer to holding your baby.

 The Second Stage of Labor (Delivery)